shawzy2/polygon_finance_api/index.md

     -   Crypto has a ticker that begins with ‘X:’ followed by an identifier (ex.
         [Bitcoin](https://finance.yahoo.com/quote/BTC-USD/) is X:BTCUSD)
 -   `timespan`: time between measurements (minute, hour, day, week, month, quarter, year)
 -   `from`: date to collect market prices from in format YYYY-mm-dd
 -   `to`: date to collect market prices to in format YYYY-mm-dd

+Return:

+-   Dataframe containing volume, open/close prices, high/low prices, and
+    number of transactions on each timespan of trading for this ticker symbol across specified dates

     ``` r
     tickerPrices <- function(ticker='AAPL',